 Where You View Recent Tasks

-In the menu, select History from the left pane and click Recent Tasks., then select
+From the left menu, select Recent Tasks., then click

 Recent Task Options